DorianMaliszewski/spring-boot-zuul-eureka/README.md

 ## Quick launch

-- `sh launch-stack.sh`, it will launch the stack with 4 instance of hello-service
+- `sh launch-stack.sh`, it will launch the stack with 4 instances of hello-service
 - Wait a little, zuul need to synchronized services in eureka (about 1 or 2 minutes)
 - Go to `http://localhost:8080/rest/hello-service/**` to access the hello service
 - Go to `http://localhost:8080/rest/post-service/**` to access the post service